 As per the RBI guidelines, investments classified under HTM category need not be marked to market and are carried at acquisition cost.
 Any diminution, other than temporary, in the value of equity investments is provided for.
 Any loss on sale of investments in HTM category is recognised in the profit and loss statement.
 Any profit on sale of investments under HTM category is recognised in the profit and loss statement and is then appropriated to capital reserve, net of taxes and statutory reserve.
 Equity shares under the banking book are the Bank's investments in equity shares of its insurance subsidiaries.
 The book value of the equity investments under banking book is ₹ 45,787.4 million as per the regulatory scope of consolidation.
 The cumulative realised gain/(loss) arising from sale and liquidation of these securities in the reporting period is nil.
-Total latent revaluation gain of these outstanding securities, based on quoted market value at September 30, 2020 is ₹ 596,394.4 million.
-The book value of equity investments in insurance subsidiaries is deducted from capital as per the transition arrangement provided by RBI in the master circular on Basel III regulations.
+Total latent revaluation gain of these outstanding securities is ₹ 796,615.0 million and the market value is ₹ 842,402.4 million at September 30, 2021.

-^{2.} There were no Credit Default Swaps outstanding at September 30, 2020.
+^{2.} There were no Credit Default Swaps outstanding at September 30, 2021.